Modern Slavery (Victim Support) Bill [HL]

 Groups Affected

-- Government Agencies: Government departments (such as the Home Office) will be responsible for implementing the bill's provisions, and this will require additional resources and administrative processes.
+- Government Agencies: Will be responsible for implementing the new provisions, requiring increased resources and potentially new processes.

 Powered by nyModel